cherab/core/docs/source/installation_and_structure.rst

     pip install cherab

-This will compile CHERAB and install the package.
+This will either install a binary package or build CHERAB from source (which may take some time).
 If you don't have administrator access to install the packages, add the ``--user`` flag to the above line to install the packages under your own user account.

 Installing from source
 ^^^^^^^^^^^^^^^^^^^^^^